-There is a 6mm non-shadowing deposit within the supraspinatus tendon likely to be soft calcific tendonopathy.
+There is a 6mm non-shadowing deposit within the supraspinatus tendon likely to be soft calcific tendinopathy.

-There is marked calcific tendonopathy of the rotator cuff tendons.
+Conclusion: There is marked calcific tendinopathy of the rotator cuff tendons.
 The largest area of calcification in the supraspinatus tendon measures 15mm in diameter and the patient is tender on scanning.

-Sample report for bursitis
+Referral for bursitis